-SR05-A1 can measure reliably at a low level of maintenance in most locations.
+SR15-A1 can measure reliably at a low level of maintenance in most locations.
 Usually unreliable measurements will be detected as unreasonably large or small measured values.
 As a general rule this means that regular visual inspection combined with a critical review of the measured data, preferably checking against other measurements, is the preferred way to obtain a reliable measurement.

-Table 7.1.1 Recommended maintenance of SR05-A1.
-If possible the data analysis and cleaning (1 and 2) should be done on a daily basis. (continued on next page)
+Table 7.1.1 Recommended maintenance of SR15-A1.
+If possible the data analysis and cleaning (1 and 2) should be done on a daily basis.

-ΜI MINIMUM RECOMMENDED PYRANOMETER MAINTENANCE INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to maximum possible / maximum expected irradiance and to other measurements nearby (redundant instruments).
+INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to maximum possible / maximum expected irradiance and to other measurements nearby (redundant instruments).
 Also historical seasonal records can be used as a source for expected values.
-Analyse night time signals.
+Analyse night-time signals.
 These signals may be negative (down to - 5 W/m2 on clear windless nights), due to zero offset a.
 In case of use with PV systems, compare daytime measurements to PV system output.
-Look for any patterns and events that deviate from what is normal or expected 2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect connectors, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation 4 2 years desiccant replacement desiccant is specified to last for minimum 2 years.
-In case the user wants to replace desiccant himself, this is at own risk and should only be executed in an ESD-safe work environment.
-The bottom plate of SR05 should be removed by unscrewing 3 x T10 screws with a Torx 10 screwdriver.
-The desiccant bag is taped on the bottom plate of SR05.
-Care should be taken when mounting the bottom plate on SR05 5 2 years recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847 6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 6 years parts replacement if applicable / necessary replace the parts that are most exposed to weathering; cable, connector.
-NOTE: use Hukseflux approved parts only
+Look for any patterns and events that deviate from what is normal or expected. check tilt, internal humidity, internal pressure, according to the recommendations in the chapter about remote diagnostics 2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect connectors, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt angle in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation 5 2 years recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847.
+Typically during calibration desiccant is replaced.
+6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced

+MI MINIMUM RECOMMENDED PYRANOMETER MAINTENANCE (continued) INTERVAL SUBJECT ACTION 7 > 5 years desiccant replacement desiccant replacement.
+Typically during calibration desiccant is replaced.
+Ask the manufacturer for directions.
+8 parts replacement if applicable / necessary, replace the parts that are most exposed to ageing and weathering; cable, sun screen.
+NOTE: use Hukseflux approved parts only.